cyberphone/BCSwiftDCBOR/README.md

 ## Gordian Principles

-BCSwiftCBOR is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
+BCSwiftDCBOR is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
 This includes:

 * **Independence.** `how does it demonstrate independence`
 * **Privacy.** `how does it demonstrate privacy`